-Students are expected to provide feedback on the quality of instruction in this course by completing online evaluations at https://evaluations.ufl.edu
+Students are expected to provide feedback on the quality of instruction in this course by completing online evaluations during the available interval.
+Summary results of these assessments will be available to students.
+Evaluations are completed at the Gator Evals site.